 Mirabai, in turn, was a woman poet, born a princess in sixteenth century Rajasthan (alright, fifteenth century: 1498, to be precise).
 A woman poet in those days was a contradiction in terms; Mira’s poetic vocation was considered so severe an affront to her family that they tried to have her killed, after which she abandoned her position and took to the streets.
 As with Chandidas, Mira’s songs have the snarling tenacity of passion of the opposed; but there is no doubt that in her devotion to Krishna she found her true task and voice, and that she was as fulfilled by it as thoroughly as George Herbert was by his Christianity.
 The versions by Louise Landis Levi, in Sweet on My Lips: The Love Poems of Mirabai (Cool Grove Press, 1997) and by Robert Bly and Jane Hirshfield, in Mirabai: Ecstatic Poems (Beacon Press, 2004) are good, but my favorites are Andrew Schelling’s, in For Love of the Dark One: Songs of Mirabai (Shambhala, 1983) which has a useful discography as well.

 From further south, we have the songs of Annamayya, addressed to Venkatesvara, an avatar of Vishnu in his residence at the temple of Tirupati, in Andhra Pradesh, still one of the most active pilgrimage sites in India.
 The Telugu-language songs of Annamayya follow the Vaishnavic double vision of the sacred mixed with the erotic, but there is a remarkable variety of tone in them—from the rapt to the subtly analytic to a cheerful kind of cheek—that marks them as something individual and charming.
 In God on the Hill: Temple Poems from Tirupati (Oxford, 2005), translators Velcheru Narayana Rao and David Shulman have given the fifteenth century Annamayya an energetic and convincing voice in modern English.
-Also from the south, there’s For the Lord of the Animals (California, 1987), a translation by Hank Heifetz and Vecheru Narayan Rao of the Telugu-language poems of Dhurjati.
-Here too an unexpected candor mixes in with the rapt tone of devotion; there is nothing of dry convention in them, in the poems or in the fluid English versions.
+There is more of Annamayya in Songs of Three Great South Indian Saints, by William J. Jackson (Oxford, 1998), which also offers versions of Purandaradasa and Kanakadasa—sort of a down-south companion to Stratton and Hawley’s Songs of the Saints of India.
+Also from the south, there’s For the Love of the Animals (California, 1987), a translation by Hank Heifetz and Velcheru Narayana Rao of the Telugu-language poems of Dhurjati.
+Here too an unexpected candor mixes in with the rapt tone of devotion; there is nothing of dry convention in them, in the poems or the fluid English versions.

 Deben Bhattacharya has also translated the poems of Vidyapati (Grove Press, 1963) and the more modern Songs of the Bards of Bengal, from the working-class Bengali Baul troubadours.
 The poems of Shaivism, the cult devoted to Shiva, are gathered by A. K. Ramanujan in Speaking of Siva, an appealing and well-translated anthology (Penguin, 1973).
 For more of the southern poems, Ramanujan’s collection The Interior Landscape: Love Poems from a Classical Tamil Anthology, is another small gem.
 One of the very best of all these collections is David Ray’s marvelous Not Far from the River (Copper Canyon Press), his translation of a two thousand year old work in Prakrit (a peasant dialect of Sanskrit): these little quatrains are as mischievous and knowing as village gossip, and as sharp as any epigram.
 The preoccupations are enticingly, yearningly erotic, but can veer off into the most touching moments of sympathy: “The buffalos are led away / by the butchers with their swords held high / and they look back with big black eyes / saying farewell to the village.”
 Hauling north, and for those who might have feared that from Sanskrit we had only the more forbidding peaks of religious literature, we have The Peacock’s Egg: Love Poems from Ancient India (North Point Press, 1981), translated by W.S.
 Merwin and J. Moussaief Masson, a collection of terse, passionate and elegant verses.
 And finally, for a taste of this aesthetic in its sculptural and architectural form, read Erotic Spirituality: The Vision of Konarak, by Alan Watts with photographs by Eliot Elisofon (Collier, 1971).